-- Understand the space-group information in the International Tables for Crystallography; symmetry operations, symbols and matrix notations.
-Analyze structure similarities and perform transformations.
+- understand the space-group information in the International Tables for Crystallography; symmetry operations, symbols and matrix notations.
+Analyze structure similarities and perform transformations

-- Understand diffraction patterns of simple crystal structures.
+- understand diffraction patterns of simple crystal structures

-- Understand the origins of the concept of ionic radii, its pitfalls and use as a prediction tool.
+- understand the origins of the concept of ionic radii, its pitfalls and use as a prediction tool.

-If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.
+If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Recommended previous knowledge

-- 10 credits overlap with KJM5110 – Inorganic Structural Chemistry (continued)
+- 10 credits overlap with KJM5110 – Inorganic Structural Chemistry (continued).